rodrigorxd/Simple_Calculator/README.md

 v5 (04/09/2022):

--Loop structure (continue or quit with "while")
+- Loop structure (continue or quit with "while")